 - Outstanding teaching and learning.
-The school aims to provide outstanding teaching to promote intellectual challenge and the highest possible achievement for all students - To enable individuals to achieve their qualifications & gain confidence through an education experience that best suits their learning styles & capacity for learning. - To ensure the highest standards in the care & wellbeing for the individual, whether student or staff, .that ensures their happiness within the school environment - The ethos of the school is to understand the needs of & as a result to provide appropriate support for the learning of each student & to encourage them to have confidence in themselves as individuals. - A fit place to learn.
+The school aims to provide outstanding teaching to promote intellectual challenge and the highest possible achievement for all students - To give individuals a choice of pathway to qualifications & enable them to achieve those qualifications through an education experience that best suits their learning styles & capacity for learning. - To ensure the highest standards in care & wellbeing that ensures happiness within the school environment & to foster confidence in the capacity for individual achievement - The ethos of the school is to understand the needs of & as a result to provide appropriate support for the learning of each student & to encourage them to have confidence in themselves as individuals. - To ensure that staff are well resourced & motivated toward meeting the needs of their students through a well managed work environment that is supportive & offers development opportunities. - A fit place to learn.
 The school aims to provide an inspirational, safe and well run environment in which students feel secure & content & thereby more readily learn, grow & further develop respect for themselves & others. - Aspirational leadership.
-Every leader in the school keeps their area of responsibility under review and strives to be the best. - To facilitate partnership, or other forms of managed organisation which enhance learning & create opportunity or efficiencies for the benefit of the school community.
+Every leader in the school keeps their area of responsibility under review and strives to be the best. - To facilitate partnership, or other forms of managed organisation to enhance learning & create opportunity or efficiencies for the benefit of the school community.